 The couple returned to Michigan, where their daughter, Clara Matilda, was born on September 17, 1928.
 They were living in Lincoln Park, and Frank was working as an auto worker.
 By April 1930 they had moved once again and were residing in Edgewater, Wisconsin.
 Frank was working as a farmer and his younger brother, Lester, and his family were living next door.
 They didn’t stay in Wisconsin for long, as they were back in Michigan when their youngest child, Russel George, was born May 12, 1933.

 In 1940, Frank and Edna were living in Taylor, Michigan, where they would remain until their deaths.
 At the time, Frank was working as a painter on a government project.
 In 1942, he was employed at Nelson Baker Drug Company.
 His granddaughter told me that he was also a carpenter and built many houses in Taylor.
 He died August 15, 1960, aged 74.
 Edna died December 20, 1979, aged 82.

 So, what became of Augusta?
-In 1920, she was living in Detroit, Michigan with Harry Allarie, as his wife, although the two were not officially married until September 16, 1922, after she obtained a divorce from Frank in June of that year.
-She died May 26, 1976 in Garden City, Michigan, aged 91.
+In 1920, she was living in Detroit, Michigan with Harry Allaire, as his wife, although the two were not officially married until September 16, 1922, after she obtained a divorce from Frank in June of that year.
+She died May 26, 1976, in Garden City, Michigan, aged 91.